Kelys3/alx-pre_course/README.md

-My first readme doing hard things
+My first readme to do hard things